hzuo/pb/misc/25-12-05-fri-gemini-video-understanding.md

 Gemini 3 Pro represents the current frontier of AI video understanding, with benchmark scores that substantially exceed both previous Gemini versions and competitors.
 The **87.6% Video-MMMU score** and **24-point advantage** on hour-long video comprehension translate to practical capabilities: analyzing security footage, generating video summaries, understanding tutorials, and extracting structured data from video content.

 For developers, the most impactful changes are the high-frame-rate processing mode for capturing fast action, the four-tier `media_resolution` parameter for cost optimization, and the continued support for processing up to 10 videos simultaneously with YouTube URL compatibility.
-The REST API structure remains consistent with Gemini 2.5, making migration straightforward—the primary change is simply updating the model identifier to `gemini-3-pro`.
+The REST API structure remains consistent with Gemini 2.5, making migration straightforward—the primary change is simply updating the model identifier to `gemini-3-pro-preview` (or `gemini-3-pro` once it exits preview).

 ---